imarc/hiring/generic-cut-up/README.md

 3. Try to stick to the timeframe limit.
 We'd rather see a realistic representation of what you can do in the alloted timeframe even if it's not near where you want it to be.
 4. Share your work with us – either post the finished result on the web and share a link with us; or zip up all your work and send us the files (We'd need all the assets so we can just drag your `index.html` file into a local browser and it all works.)

+### Notes
+Feel free to use andy CSS framework or Javascript libraries or plugins that you see fit.
+We certainly don't expect you to start from absolutely nothing.
+If you have a favorite bootstrapping starting point, please use it.

+--

 Thanks so much,<br />
 Imarc